NexPlayer/iOS-SDK/advanced.md

 If the value is NAN, shadow color opacity will be rendered in the default content defined value or Opaque(100) if it is not defined.

-> **Note** In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

 #### - (NXVerticalAlignment) verticalAlignment [read], [write], [nonatomic], [assign]
 Sets the vertical alignment for captions.

-> **Note** In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

 Default value is `NXVerticalAlignment_Default`